MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 > [!NOTE]
-> CX 600 ou quaisquer outros telefones Aries não oferecem suporte a autenticação multifator (MFA).
-Se você forçar MFA, esses dispositivos não poderão se conectar.
-Esses dispositivos devem usar somente ID da organização para autenticação.
+> CX 600 or any other Aries phones don't support multifactor authentication (MFA).
+If you force MFA, these devices will fail to sign-in.
+These devices must use only Org ID for authetication.

 ## <a name="what-else-should-you-know"></a>O que mais você deve saber?
 Para obter instruções de configuração passo a passo, veja [Implantar telefones para o Skype for Business Online](deploying-skype-for-business-online-phones.md).